-For the first time a door has been opened to invite younger children to enter the world of Islamic art – and what a world it is: one of beauty and inventiveness, spiritual depth and exquisite artistry.
+With Discovering Islamic Art, for the first time a door has been opened to invite younger children to enter the world of Islamic art – and what a world it is: one of beauty and inventiveness, spiritual depth and exquisite artistry.

 Since the 7th century, Islamic artists, artisans, architects and craftsmen have attempted in their work to reflect their beliefs and cultural values in the most beautiful way they can in every medium and material available to them.

 A subject that spans a millennium-and-a-half and covers every walk of life in every corner of the globe is no easy thing to distill for children, but Mary Beardwood has succeeded in making it fun as well as factual, exciting as well as educational.

 This book invites young (and old) readers into a fascinating world in a way that will inspire them to delve deeper.

 Aimed at a readership age of eight years and above, Discovering Islamic Art simply and concisely introduces the fundamental elements of this huge subject – calligraphy, arabesques and geometric patterns.